 What is Data Science?

 Data science is an interdisciplinary domain that uncovers actionable business insights from unstructured or raw data by combining statistics, specialized programming, and scientific methods, processes, and algorithms.
 It involves assembling and organizing data for analysis and processing, carrying out advanced data analysis , uncovering and presenting hidden patterns from the data, and deriving informed conclusions from it.
 There are three major components of data science that are explained below:

 - Statistics: It uses statistical methods and techniques to gather, analyze, interpret, and present data.

-- Data Visualization: It focuses on representing data using different visual elements, such as graphs, maps, charts, etc. The principal objective of data visualization is to present the information to audiences in an easily understandable form.
+- Data Visualization: It focuses on representing data using different visual elements, such as graphs, maps, charts, and so on.
+The principal objective of data visualization is to present the information to audiences in an easily understandable form.
 Also, businesses and organizations leverage visual data to quickly make business decisions.

 - Machine Learning: It involves the development of systems or machines that use past data to make future predictions using various machine learning algorithms.

 There are six phases in the data science process, namely discovery, data preparation, model planning, model building, operationalizing, and communication.
 Let us understand each of these phases: